 A Global Community

-Trinity Evangelical Divinity School is one of the largest seminaries in the world.
-The divinity school enrolls more than 1,200 students from more than forty states and from almost forty countries.
-Hundreds of students take advantage of opportunities available through extension sites across the United States.
-Trinity Evangelical Divinity School offers seven master’s and two doctoral degrees in many different concentrations of study, as well as a one-year certificate in Christian studies.
+Trinity Evangelical Divinity School is one of the largest seminaries today, as it enrolls approximately 1,200 students from across the world.
+Hundreds of students take advantage of opportunities available through online study and extension sites as well.
+Trinity Evangelical Divinity School offers eight master’s and two doctoral degrees in many different concentrations of study, as well as a number of shorter certificate programs.

 A Diverse Faculty